Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

-In the 2019 African Cup of Nations, three nations debuted: Madagascar, Burundi, and Mauritania.
+Three nations debuted in the 2019 African Cup of Nations: Madagascar, Burundi, and Mauritania.
 A fourth nation, Tanzania, ended a 39-year drought to return to the 2019 Africa Cup of Nations.
-In 2021, two nations achieved success with their respective qualification campaigns to debut at the 2021 edition.
+In 2021, two nations succeeded with their respective qualification campaigns to debut at the 2021 edition.

 One of those nations is a volcanic archipelago whose history included military coups during the 1990s.
 Under the guidance of a then-inexperienced coach and the ability to recruit French-born players with ancestral roots, Comoros became the second-smallest nation to qualify for the Africa Cup of Nations.

 Compared to many other African nations, Comoros' footballing history is brief.
 The 1979 Indian Ocean Games marked the archipelago's debut, but it would not be until Sept.
 12, 2005, that the nation became FIFA's 207th member.
 Before FIFA, Comoros only played matches in the Indian Ocean Games, and none came at home.